Kyubyong/tacotron/README.md

 [The World English Bible](https://en.wikipedia.org/wiki/World_English_Bible) is a public domain update of the American Standard Version of 1901 into modern English.
 Its text and audio recordings are freely avaiable [here](http://www.audiotreasure.com/webindex.htm).
 Unfortunately, however, each of the audio files matches a chapter, not a verse, so is too long in most cases.
-I sliced them by verse.
+I sliced them by verse manually.
 You can get them on [my dropbox](https://dl.dropboxusercontent.com/u/42868014/WEB.zip)